benjamindefrene/puzzle2048/README.md

 Personal information: We do not collect any personal information from you, such as your name, email address, or phone number.
 Location information: We do not collect your location information.
 Device information: We do not collect any information about your device, such as your device type, operating system, or IP address.
+However, the App uses third-party advertising services.
+These services may collect certain information about your device and online activity to provide targeted advertising within the App.
+We do not control what information these third-party services collect or how they use it.
 # 3\.
 How We Use Your Information

 We do not use any information that we collect from you.